Aenariss/pis-projekt/src/main/frontend/README.md

 - implemented using [React](https://react.dev/) framework
 - for appearance using bootstrap, the default setting can be changed in `./src/bootstrap.scss`.
+- you can generate documentation by running `npm run doc`, it will generate documentation to `./doc` folder

 ## Used packages